jupyterlab/extension-cookiecutter-ts/README.md

 - The *Python package* is published to PyPI, the Python package repository, and contains the generated JupyterLab extension JavaScript bundle.

-To lessen confusion between the different packages, this recipe uses the same name for the extension, the python package, the python module, and the npm package.
-As a consequence, the extension name should be a valid python module name (e.g., it cannot contain dashes).
+To lessen confusion between the different packages, this recipe uses the same name for the extension, the Python package, the Python module, and the npm package.
+As a consequence, the extension name should be a valid Python module name (e.g., it cannot contain dashes).

 We suggest that simple extension names start with `jupyterlab_` and use underscores if needed to improve readability, such as `jupyterlab_myextension`.